moengage/MoEngage-iOS-SDK/README.md

 Change log:

+v1.9.1
+Inbox now has the ability to delete a message.
+Swipe the cell to delete.
+Some Inbox messages coming blank bug fix.

 v1.9
 Now you can control MoEngage logs by using [MoEngage debug:YES/NO]; You can also set Log Levels and log everything, nothing or just the exceptions.
 A new event is sent for when a user recieves a notifcation when his app is active.